-MeANS offers a practical, standards-based education in a project-based, hands-on setting geared to giving students the tools to succeed in academics, skills and life.
-There are many different paths students can take to succeed and our goal is to provide alternate pathways for them to do so.
+MeANS offers a practical, proficiency-based education in a project-based, hands-on setting geared to giving students the tools to succeed in academics, careers, and life.

-We work with students on post-graduation plans, doing our best to assist in choosing a career path that’s good for them, fills critical employment needs in the state of Maine, and creates civic engagement.
-Most importantly, we want every student to feel more hopeful, engaged and healthy as a result of attending MeANS.
+We work with every student on their post-graduation plans, leading them to a career or educational path that honors their potential.
+Most importantly, we want every student to graduate feeling more hopeful, engaged, and healthy, as a result of their time at MeANS.

-As a public charter high school, MeANS is free for students upon completion of an application process and lottery.
+As a public charter high school, MeANS is free for students upon completion of an application and selection through a lottery process.

 In His Words: MeANS Co-Founder Emanuel Pariser

 MeANS co-founder Emanuel Pariser is known internationally for his work in the field of education for students at risk and the underserved.
 Also the co-founder of the Community School in Camden Maine, he has taught and counseled students for nearly four decades.